lenderpanel

 Recently asked questions about conveyancing in Cowes

-The figure above a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure without more detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first getting professional advice.

 Last updated